geovanicv/geovanicv/README.md

 ## 👋 Hey there!

-👨‍💻 My name is Geovani Cavalcante and I'm a web developer.
+👨‍💻 My name is Geovani Cavalcante and I'm a Jr Web Developer.

 💻 Currently learning Node, React, Typescript, Docker and Git technologies.